 Using your industry’s average time to hire as a benchmark is useful but won’t tell you the whole story.
 Each company hires for a variety of roles that may require hiring processes of various lengths.
 For example, construction companies may hire Construction Workers fast, but may take longer to hire IT Technicians who are more specialized.
 Knowing average time to hire by business function in your region will help you benchmark your hiring for different positions.

-Workable’s Benchmark tool, which gathers anonymized data from more than 5,000 customers, presents time to hire categorized by business function and location.
+Workable’s Benchmark tool, which gathers anonymized data from millions of candidates processed in our system, presents time to hire categorized by business function and location.
 The following table shows average time to hire globally and in North America: